Refined nuclear magnetic octupole moment of $^{113}$In and $^{115}$In: Theoretical methods

 \end{small} \begin{small}

 \end{small} \begin{small}

-\end{small} $E_{F}^{(2)}$ represents the second-order correction of HFI to the energy, and can be parameterized in terms of magnetic dipole$-$magnetic dipole ($M1-M1$), magnetic dipole$-$electric quadrupole ($M1-E2$) and electric quadrupole$-$electric quadrupole ($E2-E2$) second-order HFS constants $\eta$, $\zeta$, and $\xi$: \begin{small}
+\end{small} $E_{F}^{(2)}$ represents the second-order correction of HFI to the energy, and can be parameterized in terms of the second-order HFS constants such as magnetic dipole$-$magnetic dipole ($M1-M1$) HFS constant $\eta$, magnetic dipole$-$electric quadrupole ($M1-E2$) HFS constant $\zeta$, and electric quadrupole$-$electric quadrupole ($E2-E2$) second-order HFS constants $\xi$ and etc.. where \begin{small}

 \end{small} \begin{small}